jason-farlow/mtb_wgs_snakemake/README.md

 This repository accepts short read genome sequence data and is implemented using Snakemake.
 It is containerized for running on local workstations, HPC clusters, and cloud compute environments.

 The workflow performs read preprocessing/QC, de novo and mapped genome assembly, variant analysis, whole genome SNP based phylogenetic analysis, and MIRU-VNTR allele calling.
-Output files include contigs.fasta files, .vcf files, a ML phylogeny in .nwk format, adn MIRU based genotyping allele profiles for each isolate  generated as.txt files.
+Output files include contigs.fasta files, .vcf files, a ML phylogeny in .nwk format, and MIRU based genotyping allele profiles for each isolate  generated as.txt files.

 Incorporating long read data (ONT), antimicrobial resistance detection (AMRFinderPlus),  genome annotation (Bakta), and MLST/cgMLST will be added to future distributions.